 If enabled, network slice performance and analytics CDRs shall be produced for each network slice (i.e. S-NSSAI).

+If enabled, network sharing CDRs shall be produced for each PLMN and optionally network slice (i.e. S-NSSAI).

 The fields of network slice performance and analytics CHF CDR are specified in table 6.1.3.2-1.